Country store, tavern fined for violating emergency orders

 Rep. Jerry Knirk, a Democrat from Freedom, tells WMUR-TV that by expanding a New Hampshire nonprofit association that pools insurance company money to buy vaccine doses in bulk, the savings to the state and patients could be immense.

 The process is already done in New Hampshire for pediatric vaccines, he said.
 The bill would expand the New Hampshire Vaccine Association, which purchases vaccines for children under 19, to all adults.

 “In the pediatric program, we purchase about $38 million worth of vaccines for about $28 million,” Knirk said.
 “The savings is roughly about 26%.
 For the adults, it is estimated it should be very similar in terms of the degree of savings.”

 The state Health Department provides oversight to about 250 provider offices for the children’s program; an additional 350-400 would be enrolled to accommodate adults, according to a similar bill that passed the House this year, but didn’t go any further.

 The federal government is expected to pay for a COVID-19 vaccination, but the bill could come in handy if gaps in funding arise next year or suddenly states find themselves in the position of trying to obtain more vaccine.

 More than 18,000 people have tested positive for the coronavirus in New Hampshire since the start of the pandemic, including 402 new cases announced Tuesday.
 There was one new death, for a total of 514.

-The seven-day rolling average of daily new cases in New Hampshire has decreased over the past two weeks, going from 701 new cases per day on Jan.
-25 to 349 new cases per day on Monday.
+The seven-day rolling average of daily new cases in New Hampshire has risen over the past two weeks from 210 on Nov.
+10 to 440 on Wednesday.